Presentability and topoi in internal higher category theory: Digression: Aspects of internal higher algebra

 Combining Theorem~\ref{thm:Dualizable=Compact=Perfect} with Corollary~\ref{cor:LConstPO} we arrive at the following classification result for dualisable objects: \begin{corollary} Let $ R $ be an $ \mathbb{E}_\infty $-ring.
 Then an object in $ \Shv(\BB;R) $ is dualisable if and only if it is locally constant with perfect values. \end{corollary}

 \begin{remark} In the case of \'etale hypersheaves on a scheme $ X $ and where $ R $ is a discrete ring, the above corollary already appears in \cite[Remark 6.3.27]{cisinski2016} and for pro-\'etale sheaves on $ X $ this is shown in \cite[Corollary 3.4.3]{hemo2020}.
-The proofs in both referecnes rely on features of the specific geometric situation, more specifically on the existence of enough points or $ w $-contractible objects respectively.
-Since we have enough internal higher category theory at hand, we can recover these observations with a now completely formal proof. \end{remark}
+The proofs in both referecnes rely on features of the specific geometric situation, more specifically on the existence of enough points and $ w $-contractible objects, respectively.
+Having a sufficient amount of machinery from internal higher category theory at our disposal, we can recover these observations with a now completely formal proof. \end{remark}